 Figure 2- Oxygen and nitric oxide (NO) dynamics in blood vessels.
 NO is released by cells that cover the blood vessels, expanding these and increasing blood flow.
 Red blood cells in the blood release the oxygen molecules and arrest NO, reducing the NO amount and causing the contraction of the blood vessels.
 When surrounded by a membrane (red blood cells or artificial red blood cells), these changes occur slowly.
 In common hemoglobin oxygen carriers (HBOCs), hemoglobin is free causing the rapid release of oxygen and arrest of NO, which can have toxic side effects, as oxidation and fast compression of the blood vessels and possible hypertension.

 Artificial red blood cells could then offer an improved strategy for these patients.
-In this case, the hemoglobin protein is surrounded by a lipid (the scientific name for fat molecules) membrane, like in red blood cells, preventing the toxic effects.
-Additionally, these artificial cells also have a much longer shelf life (~2 years) compared with natural red blood cells (~42 days) and are compatible with all blood types.
+In this case, the hemoglobin protein is surrounded by a cell membrane composed by fat molecules, similar to natural red blood cells, preventing the toxic effects.
+Additionally, these artificial cells also have a much longer shelf life (~2 years) compared with bona fide red blood cells (~42 days) and are compatible with all blood types.
 Developed by a research team at the University of Maryland (UMD) School of Medicine, “ErythroMer” is made with human hemoglobin obtained from donated red blood cells that past their shelf life and is currently under preclinical testing.
 Although this product is currently dependent on hemoglobin from donated blood, the research team is developing a method to produce hemoglobin in the laboratory.
 This will increase “ErythroMer” availability.

 For more information: